9 Ways to Show Visitors the Off the Beaten Path Portland

 1. Go for a walk at Powell Butte Park

 If it’s a clear day, impress visitors with the epic mountain views at Powell Butte Park.
 It’s the perfect place to do the tourist thing while also giving yourself a reminder of why you fell in love with Portland in the first place.
 Take in views of the city below, as well as Mount Hood in all her glory.
-Check out the trail map before you go, so you can plan out your hiking route.

 2. Bike the Springwater Corridor Trail